bryankahl/Personal-Portfolio/README.md

 - **Navigation**: User-friendly navigation bar for easy browsing through different sections.
 - **Resume Access**: Direct link to resume for easy viewing and download.
-- **Project Showcase**: Links to GitHub profile, providing access to my coding projects.
+- **Project Showcase**: Direct Link to GitHub profile, providing access to my coding projects.
 - **Contact Information**: Convenient access to my LinkedIn profile, email, and phone number for any networking opportunities.
 - **Responsive Design**: Ensures optimal viewing experience across various devices, catering to the preferences of my future recruiters and employers.